waikereru/waikereru.github.io/_pages/wildlab.md

 **The Wild Lab Tiaki Taiao** aims to inspire young people in Te Tairāwhiti (East Coast) in a creative, science-based quest to understand what has happened to local ecosystems since human arrival, and to take part in restoring these to a state of ora (health, well-being).

-{% include figure image_path="/assets/images/wildlab/wildlab-tiaki-taiao.jpg" %}
+{% include figure image_path="/assets/images/wildlab/wildlab-oi.jpg" %}

 Here, leading experts in scientific disciplines interact with experts in Māori ancestral knowledge, in workshops for young people designed and delivered by inspiring teachers.

-{% include figure image_path="/assets/images/wildlab/wildlab-oi.jpg" %}
+{% include figure image_path="/assets/images/wildlab/wildlab-welcome-shelter.jpg" %}

 Mātauranga, Science, Arts and Technology are taken into the wilderness, resulting in real world, immersive learning that is vivid and unforgettable.